KwKKei/power_outage_model_building/README.md

 Predicting the cause of a major power outage is crucial for preemptive mitigation and efficient response.
 Power outages have significant impacts on various sectors, disrupting critical services, industries, and daily life.
 Understanding the cause of a high-severity power outage allows for targeted preventive measures, such as infrastructure upgrades or maintenance, reducing the likelihood and duration of future disruptions.
 This proactive approach enhances overall grid reliability, minimizes economic losses, and ensures a more resilient and stable power supply.

-By predicting what cause are impacting the major power outages, we can gain a better understanding of the outage duration and case distribution of the outages and identify any specific detailed or vulnerabilities associ

 TO make accurate predictions, we are using the dataset on 1534 power outages cases from 200 to 2016, with 59 columns recording the information.
 Based one the question we investigate, this dataset includes various features such as the `'YEAR'`, `'CLIMATE.CATEGORY'`, `'OUTAGE.START'`, `'OUTAGE.RESTORATION'`, `'OUTAGE.DURATION'`, `'CAUSE.CATEGORY'`, `'CAUSE.CATEGORY.DETAIL'`, `'DEMAND.LOSS.MW'`, `'CUSTOMERS.AFFECTED'`, `'TOTAL.CUSTOMERS'`, `'HIGH_SEVERITY'`, and the list goes on.

 By training a classification model usingthe data, we aim to complete a model that increase the accuracy in identify what the distribution of cause of mojor power outages in the following years.
 Training a classification model contributes to improved decision-making by enabling automated categorization of data, leading to more efficient and accurate predictions.
 In the future, this can enhance various fields such as healthcare, finance, and technology, fostering innovation, and streamlining processes for better outcomes and resource optimization.
 Finally, we wouldn't consider the time prediction in our model.